hyunjinee/jsx/README.md

 # `@hyunjin/jsx`

 JSX is a JavaScript XML syntax extension that allows you to write HTML-like code in JavaScript.
-This package provides a template literal tag function that converts JSX into a JavaScript object.
+This package provides a template literal tag function that converts JSX into a DOM.

 ## Installation